Yves-CHEN/DENTIST/README.md

 > \-\-gwas-summary \<summary statistics in GCTA-COJO format\>

-Reads GWAS summary data in in GCTA-COJO format.
-Format of the GCTA-COJO file is like this,
+Reads GWAS summary data in in GCTA-COJO format (see below for an example).
 ```
 SNP A1 A2 freq beta se p N
 rs131538 A G 0.05 0.007 0.02 0.7 6000